-- ii. unremitting, radicular pain to shoulder girdle and/or upper extremity, resulting in a disability; and - b.
-Objective physical examination findings include ANY of the following: - i. dermatomal sensory deficit; - ii. motor deficit (e.g., biceps, triceps weakness); - iii. reflex changes; - iv. shoulder abduction relief sign; - v. nerve root tension sign (e.g., Spurlings maneuver); or - vi. unremitting radicular pain to shoulder girdle and/or upper extremity without concordant objective physical examination findings; and - c.
+- i. dermatomal sensory deficit; - ii. motor deficit (e.g., biceps, triceps weakness); - iii. reflex changes; - iv. shoulder abduction relief sign; - v. nerve root tension sign (e.g., Spurlings maneuver); or - vi. unremitting radicular pain to shoulder girdle and/or upper extremity without concordant objective physical examination findings; and - c.
 The patient has not experienced clinically meaningful improvement with at least TWO of the following, unless contraindicated: - i. prescription-strength analgesics, steroids, and/or NSAIDs for six weeks; - ii. provider-directed exercise program prescribed by a physical therapist, chiropractic provider, or osteopathic or allopathic physician for six weeks; and/or - iii. epidural steroid injections/selective nerve root block; and - d.
-MRI/CT identifies nerve root impingement caused by herniated disc(s) or osteophytes that correlates with the patient's symptoms or physical findings; or - 2.
-Myelopathy, when ALL of the following criteria are met: - a.
-The patient has ANY of the following subjective symptoms: - i. upper/lower extremity weakness, numbness or pain; - ii. fine motor dysfunction with tasks such as buttoning or handwriting, or clumsiness of hands; - iii. urinary urgency; - iv. new-onset bowel or bladder dysfunction due to a neuro-compressive pathology; or - v. frequent falls; and - b.
+Recent (within six months) MRI/CT identifies nerve root impingement caused by herniated disc(s) or osteophytes that correlates with the patient's symptoms or physical findings; or - 2.
+Myelopathy, when ALL of the following criteria are met: - a. the following subjective symptoms: - i. upper/lower extremity weakness, numbness or pain; - ii. fine motor dysfunction with tasks such as buttoning or handwriting, or clumsiness of hands; - iii. urinary urgency; - iv. new-onset bowel or bladder dysfunction due to a neuro-compressive pathology; or - v. frequent falls; and - b.
 Objective physical examination findings include any TWO of the following: - i. grip and release test; - ii. ataxic gait; - iii. hyperreflexia; - iv.
 Hoffman sign; - v. pathologic Babinski sign; - vi. tandem, walking test; - vii. inverted brachial radial reflex; - viii. increased muscle tone and spasticity; - ix. clonus; or - x. myelopathic hand; and - c.
-MRI/CT identifies EITHER of the following, which correlates with the patient's symptoms or physical findings: - i. cervical spinal cord compression; or - ii. cervical spinal stenosis. - J. Patient is a nonsmoker or has refrained from smoking for at least six weeks prior to planned surgery (see Guidelines sections I and III). - II.
-Based upon our criteria and assessment of the peer-reviewed literature, revision of a failed cervical total disc arthroplasty is considered medically appropriate for a patient who is a candidate for single-level or two-level anterior cervical decompression(s) and interbody fusion(s), when EITHER of the following criteria are present: - A. Post-operative imaging studies of the cervical spine, including flexion/extension lateral views, demonstrate failure of a cervical disc arthroplasty implant (i.e., subsidence, loosening, dislocation/subluxation, vertebral body fracture without instability, dislodgement); or - B. The procedure is performed for ANY of the following conditions: - 1.
+Recent (within six months) MRI/CT identifies EITHER of the following, which correlates with the patient's symptoms or physical findings: - i. cervical spinal cord compression; or - ii. cervical spinal stenosis. - J. Patient is a nonsmoker or has refrained from smoking for at least six weeks prior to planned surgery (see Guidelines sections I and III). - II.
+Based upon our criteria and assessment of the peer-reviewed literature, revision of a failed cervical total disc arthroplasty is considered medically appropriate for a patient who is a candidate for single-level or two-level anterior cervical decompression(s) and interbody fusion(s), when EITHER of the following criteria are present: - A. Recent (within six months) post-operative imaging studies of the cervical spine, including flexion/extension lateral views, demonstrate failure of a cervical disc arthroplasty implant (i.e., subsidence, loosening, dislocation/subluxation, vertebral body fracture without instability, dislodgement); or - B. The procedure is performed for ANY of the following conditions: - 1.
 Unremitting neck pain, when ALL of the following criteria are met: - a.
-Significant level of pain on a daily basis, defined as either of the following:
+Significant level of pain on a daily basis, defined as either of the following: - i.
+VAS/NRS greater than or equal to seven; or